Git-Food/delivery-ui/README.md

     REACT_APP_FIREBASE_APP_ID=<appId>
     ```

-    These variables need to also be configured within Heroku to ensure the application connects firebase correctly when depoyed.
+    These variables need to also be configured within Heroku to ensure the application correctly connects to firebase when depoyed.
 These `Config Vars` may be defined either using the Heroku CLI or directly on the Heroku website under settings.

 6) Follow the necessary Heroku instructions mentioned in (2) to sucessfully deploy the application.